i-love-0110/roblox-beamer/README.md

-this is a website that i created that beams roblox accounts using a roblox api powershell exploit
+this is a website that i created that beams roblox accounts using a roblox api powershell exploit (you have to be on pc)

 its very easy and might get patched soon